+Habitat: Natural geographic location: The Vlamingi Tang or Bignose Unicornfish was described by Valenciennes in 1835.
+They are found in the Indo-Pacific from east Africa to southern Japan; Line, Marquesan, and Tuamoto Islands; and the southern Great Barrier Reef and New Caledonia.
 In their natural habitat they are found at depths down to about 165 feet (50 meters).
 Though occasionally found singly or in pairs, they generally live in loose groups or schools.
 They prefer the upper regions of seaward reef drop-offs or steeply sloped lagoons, and will always be within 32 to 65 feet (10 - 20 meters) of the reef where they can quickly retreat if necessary.

 Description: The Vlamingi Tang or Bignose Unicornfish become quite spectacular as they grow.
 Like the other Naso species they have an elongated body shape with a narrower caudal peduncle, features that distinguish this genus from other Acanthurids.
 The forehead of the adult Vlamingi forms a bulbous rounded protrusion, much less of a horn than many of other unicornfish, and they have very tall dorsal and anal fins.